oktaylor/oktaylor/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a undergraduate student with a keen interest in **Computer Vision**.
+I'm a undergraduate student with a keen interest in **AI**.
-My focus lies in the areas of pose estimation, facial analysis, and multimodal perception.
+My focus lies in the areas of pose estimation, facial analysis, and multimodal learning.

 #### 🧰 Skills